andrew-ellis-engineering/project-index/README.md

 * REST API written in Rust that implements a variety of Cryptographic primitives and protocols
 * REST API written in Golang that solves a handful of interesting LeetCode style problems given input from the user
 * GraphQL API written in Ruby to interface applications with my personal website easily
+* UI changes as necessary to make the above applications visible to users